 4. Grow Plants Under The Feeder That Will Survive.

-There are actually quite a few different types of plants that can grow even if they are exposed to the toxins in sunflower seeds.
+Quite a few different types of plants can grow even if they are exposed to the toxins in sunflower seeds.

 Some plants you could consider growing underneath your bird feeder include fairy roses (more on those later), creeping rosemary, lemon balm, mint, dahlias, irises, black-eyed Susans, and lupines.
 Those are just a few examples; there are many others.